 Course Learning Outcomes

-1 Identify and comprehend of the relationship between program plans and evaluation plans 2 Develop an awareness of a range of evaluation approaches and designs 3 Understand the different epistemological and methodological underpinnings of quantitative and qualitative methods in evaluation 4 Understand how to apply experimental and quasi-experimental designs in outcome evaluation and demonstrate critical appreciation of strengths, weakness and appropriateness of these designs 5 Understand qualitative approaches to evaluation and demonstrate critical appreciation of strengths, weakness and appropriateness of these approaches 6 Demonstrate knowledge and understanding of the principles and value of participatory and naturalistic approaches to evaluation 7 Develop and apply skills to design a small scale project evaluation selecting appropriate model and methods 8 Identify cultural, social and political dimensions of evaluation in public health contexts 9 Demonstrate knowledge and skills in reporting & communicating evaluation findings 10 Gain skills to methodologically critique evaluation reports
+1 Identify and comprehend of the relationship between program plans and evaluation plans (matrix format) 2 Develop an awareness of a range of evaluation approaches and designs 3 Understand the different epistemological and methodological underpinnings of quantitative and qualitative methods in evaluation 4 Understand how to apply experimental and quasi-experimental designs in outcome evaluation and demonstrate critical appreciation of strengths, weakness and appropriateness of these designs 5 Understand qualitative approaches to evaluation and demonstrate critical appreciation of strengths, weakness and appropriateness of these approaches 6 Demonstrate knowledge and understanding of the principles and value of participatory and naturalistic approaches to evaluation 7 Develop and apply skills to design a small scale project evaluation selecting appropriate model and methods 8 Identify cultural, social and political dimensions of evaluation in public health contexts 9 Demonstrate knowledge and skills in reporting & communicating evaluation findings 10 Gain skills to methodologically critique evaluation reports

 University Graduate Attributes